Parents Are Giving Their Underage Children Credit Cards

 More and more parents in America are giving their underage children credit cards, according to a report by CreditCards.com.

-The survey, taken from Feb.
-26 to March 1, 2019, revealed that eight percent of parents polled said that at least one of their children under the age of 18 had a credit card.
-In addition, data gathered from financial firm T. Rowe Price suggest those numbers might be even higher, MarketWatch reported.
+The survey, which was taken from Feb.
+26 to March 1, 2019, revealed that 8 percent of parents polled said that at least one of their children under the age of 18 had a credit card.
+In addition, data gathered from financial firm T. Rowe Price, per Money Confident Kids, suggests those numbers might be even higher, MarketWatch reported.
 In 2017, the management organization reported that almost one in five parents that have children between the ages of 8 and 14 said their child had a credit card.
-Broken down, that would be 13 percent of children between the ages of 8 and 9; 18 percent of children between 10 and 12 years old and 19 percent of 13- to 14-year-olds.
+Broken down, that would be 13 percent of children between the ages of 8 and 9, 8 percent of children between 10 and 12 years old, and 19 percent of 13- to 14-year-olds.

 The data also showed that more than half of the parents polled regularly let their children borrow their credit cards to make online purchases — and often regretted doing so.

 Other key findings from the poll also showed that 21 percent of parents owning credit cards said their children used them without permission.
-Thirteen percent of parents who earn more than $80,000 were more likely to have a child with a credit card, nine percent of parents making between $40,000 and $80,000 had a child with a card and only five percent of parents making less than $40,000 had children with credit cards.
+Thirteen percent of parents who earn more than $80,000 were more likely to have a child with a credit card, 9 percent of parents making between $40,000 and $80,000 had a child with a card and only 5 percent of parents making less than $40,000 had children with credit cards.
 In addition, children living in Northeast states are more likely to have their own credit cards.

 https://t.co/CbubPG9HFI reports that 1 in 10 parents with children under 18 report that their child has a credit card.
 Another study suggests it could be 1 in 5.https://t.co/fMDH37kC7f